Decoder-Kumaran/Python-Module-3/Strings-Accept a string and remove the nth index value from the string.md

 # PYTHON MODULE-3
-# 🧹 Strings-Remove Nth Index Character from a String
+# (C) 🧹 Strings-Remove Nth Index Character from a String

 ## 🎯 Aim:
 To write a Python program that accepts a string and removes the character at a specified index.